systemli/systemli-website/content/english/contact.md

 `gpg --recv-keys 776E7B48BDE8E769CBBCD29210D46141EC77D27B`

-Please attach your public GPG key to the email request to make thing easier for us.
+Please attach your public GPG key to the email request to make things easier for us.

 The clearer you describe your request, the faster we can find a solution.
 Please describe in detail which login details you are using.
 But **never** send us any passwords.